TomekWojak/Interactive-dashboard-layout-desktop-mockup/README.md

 You can also access this data by clicking 'Forgot password?'

 When we complete the login process the browser stores the user's login state in localStorage, and the UI updates dynamically based on this information.
+The data loading process is **simulated** on the front-end to mimic real server interactions.

 <br><br>
 ![Wygląd panelu logowania](https://i.imgur.com/SN2SfMj.png)